-Two hours and 4 pina coladas later, you find yourself with a pen in you hand, about to sign on the dotted line for a timeshare.
+Two hours and 4 pina coladas later, you find yourself with a pen in your hand, about to sign on the dotted line for a timeshare.
 It seems like a great deal!
-It’s exciting!
-You love Hawaii, you love pretty timeshare lady and—wait, is this pineapple juice fresh squeezed?!
+It’s exciting!!
+You love Hawaii, you love pretty timeshare lady and—wait, this pineapple juice is fresh squeezed?!

 Ok, you get the picture.
 So…is it actually a great deal?
 Are timeshares worth it?

 And here’s why.

 A timeshare is NOT an investment!

 Despite popular belief, a timeshare is not a financial investment.
 Buying a timeshare is like buying a new car.
 The second it’s purchased from a resort developer, it decreases in value by 50 – 90%.

 In 2019 the average price of a timeshare was $22,942, so that means from the moment you sign, you’ve basically just thrown away thousands and thousands of dollars.

 So why do so many people buy timeshares?
 Are you still wondering, “Are timeshares worth it”?
 Well, before we get ahead of ourselves, let’s look at exactly what a timeshare is.